gabrocheleau/merkle-patricia-trees-examples/README.md

 <Buffer 74 65 73 74 4b 65 79 30 30 30 41>
 ```

 As you can see, the bytes `<30 30 30>` (standing for `000`> are common to both keys.
-We therefore should assume an extension that begins at the branch at index `3` of the branch node at "testKey".
+We therefore should assume an extension that begins at index `3` of the branch node at "testKey".
 Let's see:

 ```jsx
 await trie.put(Buffer.from('testKey'), Buffer.from('testValue'))